These regulations amend 14 items of legislation concerning environmental permitting, air pollution, water and waste.

-What has been updated?
+What will be updated?

 Greenspace subscribers receive full monthly updates summarising new and forthcoming legislation applicable to their organisation.